guenter/dcos-docs-site/pages/services/kubernetes/test/quickstart/prereq-gcp/index.md

 ## Download the quickstart repository

-Now that you are all set up with your cloud, clone this repo:
+Now that you are all set up with your cloud, clone this repo and change into that directory:

 ```bash
 git clone git@github.com:mesosphere/dcos-kubernetes-quickstart.git && cd dcos-kubernetes-quickstart